-Christie Herbert and I are so pleased to know that you will be joining us on the second Landmark College Japan Study Abroad program.
+Christie Herbert and I are so pleased to know that you will be joining us on the third Landmark College Japan Study Abroad program.
 The idea of creating a program in Japan has been a topic of discussion between us since we first discovered that we shared a love of Japan and Japanese culture nearly 30 years ago.
-We had a very successful trip last summer and are both very excited to have the opportunity to take a new group of students to Japan again this summer.
+We had two very successful trip the summer of 2015 and 2016 and are both very excited to have the opportunity to take a new group of students to Japan again this summer.